 Beats per measure

-This BPM Calculator is quite useful for musicians, for dancers, or whoever wants to know the BPM of a song, a sample, or a backing track.
+This BPM Calculator is perfect for musicians (songwriters, DJs), for dancers, or whoever wants to know the BPM of a song, a sample, or a backing track.
 This tap BPM tool allows you to calculate the tempo of any song by tapping to the beat.
 For instance, if you want to know the BPM of a sample or a song, you just have to tap along with the beat.

 In addition, you can double or half the BPM you calculated with the “x2” and the “÷2” buttons.
 This can be useful if you tap in eighth notes instead of quarters or want to half the half-time BPM.
 In case of really slow songs it can also be helpful to tap twice as fast and halve the value later on to get the BPM.
 Furthermore, I added a sound feature that plays a metronome sound each time you tap.
 It is not necessary, however, maybe it is good to get some acoustic feedback.